Orthopedic Physical Therapy Residency

 - Orthopedic Rehabilitation Center: Residents gain expertise in outpatient orthopedic physical therapy, including pre- and post-operative care, working alongside a multidisciplinary team of physical therapists, occupational therapists, and orthopedic specialists.
 This rotation emphasizes collaborative care for patients with diverse orthopedic conditions.

-- Pain Rehabilitation Program: Residents develop skills in treating patients with chronic pain and headaches through a multidisciplinary approach.
-Guided by clinical mentors, residents learn strategies to empower patients to reduce pain, manage symptoms, and reclaim functional lives.
+- Pain Rehabilitation Program: Residents develop skills in treating patients with chronic pain and headaches through a multidisciplinary team approach.
+Guided by clinical mentors, residents learn strategies to empower patients to reduce pain, teach effective ways to manage symptoms and prevent flare ups in addition to reclaiming functional lives.
 The team includes physical and occupational therapists, pain psychologists, and medical providers specializing in chronic pain management.

 - The Spine Center: Using a McKenzie-based approach, residents focus on restoring spinal health through rehabilitation, encouraging patients to take an active role in managing their conditions.
 This rotation emphasizes non-surgical, non-pharmacological care for outpatient orthopedic spinal conditions, both pre- and post-operatively, in collaboration with a multidisciplinary team.

-- Clinical Hours: Residents treat patients 25+ hours per week, focusing on advanced clinical reasoning and patient-centered care.
+Residents treat patients 25-30 hours per week, focusing on one on one mentoring, advanced clinical reasoning and patient-centered evidence-informed care.

 This comprehensive curriculum equips residents with advanced skills, clinical confidence, and interdisciplinary collaboration, preparing them for leadership roles in orthopedic physical therapy.